Make Fun Of Life!

 “Oh, the comfort - the inexpressible comfort of feeling safe with a person - having neither to weigh thoughts nor measure words, but pouring them all right out, just as they are, chaff and grain together; certain that a faithful hand will take and sift them, keep what is worth keeping, and then with the breath of kindness blow the rest away.”

-Mrs. Craik’s words were adapted and published as a poem in Hazel Felleman, editor: “The Best Loved Poems of the American People” (1936), as follows.
+A similarly worded poem was published in Hazel Felleman, editor: “The Best Loved Poems of the American People” (1936), as follows.

 Friendship